GaloisInc/saw-training/HMACProblem.rst

 Proof Maintenance Exercises: s2n HMAC
 =====================================

-As mentioned in :ref:`pop-code-evolution`, the evolution of a program is accompanied by the evolution of its specifications.
+The evolution of a program is accompanied by the evolution of its specifications.
 A key part of using SAW and Cryptol to verify a software system is the ongoing maintenance of proof artifacts through the software development lifecycle.

 .. index::
   single: proof; maintenance